Hats-Protocol/hats-baal-shamans/README.md

 ### Unstaking from DAO Roles

 DAO members can unstake from a role at any time.
-However, to prevent gaming the system, unstaking is subject to a cooldown period.
+To ensure that stakers cannot game the system by unstaking their shares before they can be slashed, unstaking is subject to a cooldown period.

-Like staking, members can unstake any amount they choose, as long as they have sufficient shares staked on that role.
+Like staking, members can unstake any amount they choose, as long as they are not unstaking more shares than they have staked on the given role or more shares than they have in their account.
 As always, dropping below the minimum staking requirement for a given role results in the member losing that role.

 Here's how unstaking typically works: